 Demonic possession always marred its victims, even after the spirit was exorcised from the victim’s body.
 She had seen many beautiful men and women descend into the depths of madness and despair.
 Those blessed enough to return from the brink were mere shadows of their former selves.
 They couldn’t seem to move past the horrific experience.
 She took up her post in the living room with a cup of black coffee, settling onto the couch for the night.

 Ethan awoke with a jolt.
 He had fallen asleep clutching the grimoire to his chest and thinking about Andrea.
-Ethan wondered where she was and hoped desperately that she was safe.
-He had the strangest dream; he was a crow but he also felt Charles inside his head and for a few fleeting moments, he knew what Charles knew.
+Ethan wondered where she was, hoping desperately that she was safe.
+He had awoken from the strangest dream.
+In it, Ethan was a crow but also felt Charles invading his mind.
+For a few fleeting moments, he knew what Charles knew.
 Andrea, Janet and Marko were in the dream too.
-He tried to warn them of Charles’ murderous intentions but they didn’t seem to understand his squawking.
+He tried to warn them of Charles’ murderous intentions, but they didn’t seem to understand his squawking.

 In the dream, Ethan forced himself to calm down and searched for something useful inside Charles’ devious mind.
-Suddenly Marko had a gun in his hands and he fired it at the crow.
+Suddenly Marko had a gun in his hands and he fired it in his direction.
 Ethan felt Charles’ astonishment.
 In that distracted moment, his master’s mind was unguarded and Ethan unearthed a name right before he felt the crow’s head explode and the pain woke him up.
 Ethan lay in the darkness with his heart racing and whispered the name Agares.

-Ethan was paralyzed by the sensation of a wave going through his brain.
-Nadya heard him cry out and turned on the light in his room as she entered to find him having a seizure.
-She stood by helplessly as his body stiffened and his eyes rolled back in his head.
+In the midst of these musings, Ethan was paralyzed by the sensation of a wave going through his brain.
+Nadya heard him cry out, came running and turned on the light in his room as she entered.
+He was having a seizure.
+She used her fingers to keep him from swallowing his tongue, as his body stiffened and his eyes rolled back in his head.
 It was over quickly and he came to questioning her presence in his room.

 “You were having a seizure Ethan,” she explained.